WSJ: Veteran air-traffic controller speaks out about staffing and tech problems amid blackouts and delays at Newark airport

 During the April 28 incident at Newark, a primary telecommunications line failed and a backup line did not kick in, FAA Deputy Chief Operating Officer Franklin McIntosh testified Wednesday at a Senate hearing.

 The data lines were installed after the facility moved from New York to Philadelphia in July.
-Similar systems are in use across the US, said McIntosh, who acknowledged the tight staffing at TRACON.
-Just three controllers were working all Newark arrivals and departures for over an hour Monday night.
+Similar systems are in use across the US, said McIntosh, who acknowledged the tight staffing at TRACON, including just three controllers working all Newark arrivals and departures for over an hour Monday night.

 Two similar incidents have occurred at Newark’s airport within the last week.
 On Sunday morning, the FAA said it implemented a ground stop for flights heading to Newark because of a “telecommunications issue.”
-On May 9, another 90-second-long radar outage happened early in the morning at the facility.
+On the early morning of May 9, another 90-second radar outage happened.

-Video obtained by CBS News shows the moment blank screens inside the Philadelphia TRACON facility came back online during the May 9 outage.
-CNN has not been able to independently verify the authenticity of the video.
+The moment blank screens inside the Philadelphia TRACON facility came back online during the May 9 outage was captured in video obtained by CBS News.
+CNN has not been able to independently verify its authenticity.

 Authorities have been working to address the challenges at Newark.
-Acting FAA Administrator Chris Rocheleau has said the FAA created an “emergency task force” to make sure the airport operates safely.
+The FAA created an “emergency task force” to make sure the airport operates safely, its acting Administrator Chris Rocheleau has said.

-United Airlines, Delta Air Lines, JetBlue Airways, American Airlines, Alaska Airlines, Spirit Airlines and Allegiant Air all attended the meeting.

-As for the staffing shortage, the FAA has said that staffing will also be increased at the Philadelphia facility, and there is a “healthy pipeline” of training classes filled through next July.
+As for the personnel shortage, staffing will be increased at the Philadelphia facility, and there is a “healthy pipeline” of training classes filled through next July, the FAA has said.

-The control facility responsible for traffic at Newark has been “chronically understaffed for years,” United Airlines CEO Scott Kirby said in a message earlier this month addressing the delays.
-He also said the shortage was compounded by over 20% of FAA controllers who “walked off the job” at Newark Airport last week.
+The control facility responsible for traffic at Newark has been “chronically understaffed for years,” United Airlines CEO Scott Kirby said in a message this month about the delays.
+The shortage was compounded by over 20% of FAA controllers who “walked off the job” last week at Newark Airport, he said.

 The-CNN-Wire